 Asperger's syndrome is a mild form of high-functioning autism more common in males than in females.
 Though, by definition, people with Asperger's have no significant delay in language or cognitive development, they often have difficulty with social interaction and sensory reception.
 With early diagnosis and therapy, most people with Asperger's syndrome live regular lives.

-Those with Asperger's syndrome have underdeveloped social skills.
+Those with Asperger's syndrome often have impaired social skills.
 They are sometimes unable to form friendships, especially with their peers, and may find it difficult to act in a socially appropriate manner.
 Many instead befriend people who are younger or older.
 People with Asperger's find it especially challenging to have conversations with people they don't know.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
-If you have any concerns or questions about your health, you should always consult with a physician or other health-care professional.
+If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.